-Scott N. Nolan is a Visiting Assistant Professor specializing in American Politics whose teaching and research focuses on public and constitutional law, courts, criminal justice, and LGBTQ Politics.
+Scott N. Nolan is a Professor of Practice specializing in American Politics whose teaching focuses on law, courts, and the role of sexuality and LGBTQ identity in politics.

 He earned his B.A. in Political Science with Pre-Law Concentration from the University of New Orleans in 2007, his M.A. in 2013, and his Ph.D. in 2019.

-From 2001 to 2015, while earning his degrees, he worked full-time as a paralegal doing complex civil litigation, trial, and appellate work in the legal fields of tortious / personal injury, family law (divorce, alimony, child adoption custody and support cases), corporate law (formation and transactional work), residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, and especially medical malpractice and healthcare law.
+From 2001 to 2015, while earning his degrees, he worked full-time as a paralegal doing complex civil litigation, trial and appellate work in the legal fields of tortious and personal injury, family law (divorce, alimony, child custody and support cases), corporate law (formation and transactional work), residential and corporate real estate transactions and foreclosures, immigration matters, Qui Tam actions arising under the U.S. False Claims Act, and especially medical malpractice and healthcare law.

-From 2002 to 2018, while earning his degrees, he also worked part-time as a federally-contracted Weather Observer for the U.S. National Weather Service and the U.S. Federal Aviation Administration at New Orleans International Airport.
+From 2002 to 2019, while earning his degrees, he also worked part-time as a federally contracted Weather Observer for the U.S. National Weather Service and the U.S. Federal Aviation Administration at New Orleans International Airport.

-From 2013 to 2018, he was a Graduate Teaching Fellow at the University of New Orleans where he taught American Government, LGBTQ Politics, Courts and Judges, Criminal Justice, and Methods of Political Research.
-While at UNO, he was a finalist for the campus-wide UNO Advocate Award for Excellence in Teaching, for 2016-2017 and 2017-2018.
-He was also a finalist for the Outstanding Graduate Student Award for 2017-2018.
-He won the UNO Leadership Award for Service [for Pre-Law Advising] for 2017-2018.
+From 2013 to 2018 he was a Graduate Teaching Fellow at the University of New Orleans where he taught courses in American Politics including LGBTQ Politics and Methods of Political Research.
+At UNO he was a finalist for the campus-wide UNO Advocate Award for Excellence in Teaching twice (2016-2017 and 2017-2018) and won the UNO Leadership Award for Service [for Pre-Law Advising] for 2017-2018.

-He frequently works with Phi Alpha Delta, Tulane’s pre-law fraternity, which allows him to mentor and advise students interested in attending law school.
+He often works with Phi Alpha Delta, Tulane’s co-ed pre-law fraternity, which allows him to mentor students interested in attending law school.